hdShang/arxiv-daily/docs/cs-RO/2025-09-19/papers/250916032v1-a-matter-of-height-the-impact-of-a-robotic-object-on-human-complianc.md

 ---
 layout: default
-title: A Matter of Height: The Impact of a Robotic Object on Human Compliance
+title: "A Matter of Height: The Impact of a Robotic Object on Human Compliance"
 ---

 # A Matter of Height: The Impact of a Robotic Object on Human Compliance